zonneplan/KiBot/README.md

 - `run_erc` To run the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
 - `run_drc` To run the DRC (Distance Rules Check).
 To ensure we have a valid PCB.
 - `update_xml` To update the XML version of the BoM (Bill of Materials).
 To ensure our generated BoM is up to date.

-The `run_drc` command has the following options:
+- `check_zone_fills` Zones are filled before doing any operation involving PCB layers.

-- `check_zone_fills` Every time we run the DRC the zones are filled again.
-This option saves the PCB to disk updating the zones.
+The `run_drc` command has the following option:
 - `ignore_unconnected` Ignores the unconnected nets.
 Useful if you didn't finish the routing.

 Here is an example of a *preflight* section: